EE3-DTPRJ-Robot-Intelligence/Estop/README.md

 Connect jumper pin 1 and 2.
 Relay: press one button is ON, press another button is OFF.

+### Note
+> On the Quickie robot, there is a Raspberry Pi and a mbed module.
+The Raspberry Pi is used to run Python scripts for robot control; the mbed receives the signals from the Raspberry Pi, then outputs corresponding signals to control the motors and brakes on Quickie.

 ## Connection of wireless e-stop and e-stop
 Power line → buck (12V output) → (+(yellow) -(grey)) of wireless e-stop